 A glimpse into my “Living Room Ideas” board

-Last year I stumbled upon a few home influencers that captivated me with their photos and style.
+Last year I stumbled upon a few home influencers that apparently would have saved me a lot of time, money and effort if I stumbled upon them sooner.
+But I was captivated by their photos and style.
 Something just clicked and I started consuming their content, becoming more infatuated with every second spent scrolling through their feeds, thinking “this is exactly how I would design a room in my home.”

 Doing this takes time and patience, but how many times do you buy something that you aren’t head over heels in love with?
 You may think you need it in the moment, but when you bring it home, you realize you just wanted to buy something or needed to fill a void.

 Compare your feelings for a prospective item to past head-over-heels-in-love experiences with decor and furniture that you love.
 If you don’t love it – don’t buy it.
 I think the best rooms are created by bringing together things that you absolutely love and not just focusing on one particular style.

 5 // Rule out the styles you don’t like